algbio/themisto/README.md

                                set intersection method. (default: 0.7)
       --include-unknown-kmers  Include all k-mers in the pseudoalignment, even those which do not occur in the index.
+      --report-relevant-kmer-count
+                                Appends to each output line a semicolon followed by a space and then the number of k-mers of the query that had at least 1 color.
+      --relevant-kmers-fraction arg
+                                Accept a pseudoalignment only if at least this fraction of k-mers of the read had at least 1 color. (default: 0.0)

  Computational resources options:
   -t, --n-threads arg  Number of parallel execution threads.
 Default: 1